 This information can be used to help to grasp a better understanding of what works and what doesn’t and that is why data analytics is big business in the modern world.

-Data analytics and analysis are used by all the major organisations around the world to allow them to make better-informed business decisions.
+Data analytics and analysis are used by all the major organizations around the world to allow them to make better-informed business decisions.

-Data visualization software like Maptive, which is one of the many ranges of analytical aid tools available today, has helped many people make better-informed business decisions.
+Data visualization software like Maptive, which is one of the many ranges of analytical aid tools available today, has helped many people follow data trends and make better-informed business decisions.

 By simply uploading geographical coordinate data into Maptive’s heat map generator tool, businesses can gain insight into market availability and identify areas of sales density.